joostd/largeBlob-ssh-certificate/README.md

 ```

 The server is configured to trust SSH certificates signed by our CA.
-We can logon without provisioning individual public keys.
+We can logon without provisioning individual public keys:

 ```
 $ ssh -i ./id_ecdsa me@localhost